Sales Specialist - Retail UK

 Job Description:

+The job holder will be responsible to ensure that products appear in the right store, at the right time and in the right quantities for a defined retailer(s).
+This involves working closely with the account manager, the customer buyer/store manager to accurately forecast trends, plan stock levels and monitor performance at store level.

+The job holder will also be responsible for monitoring the visual display at store level and ensure promotional activities are executed as per promotional plan agreed with the retailer(s) and the account manager.

-The Sales Specialist is responsible for the implementation of the sales plan and the development of sales of lubricant products in the designated territory in the Motorcycle market segments.
+The incumbent will work closely with the account manager in managing the defined account(s), progressing with the implementation of the sales plan, the development of sales of lubricant products in the designated territory.

-The purpose of the position is to achieve established sales tasks by supporting current business partners and acquiring new customers within the current sales portfolio.
+1. Working closely with the account manager to implements the region's sales plan in particular by:

-Together with the team, prepare and implement the Motorcycle plan to achieve common goals and improve growth in line with the Sales Policy.
+Together with the team, prepare and implement the Retail Automotive to achieve common goals and improve growth in line with the Sales Policy.

 Lead the Sales plan of the existing customer portfolio to achieve the sales plan and grow the Castrol brand Market Share position.